Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Eryn shot a fire spell behind her, high into the air.
 The flame crackled through the sky before exploding, creating a flare to her allies in the rear.
 That was a signal that requested for them to fight rather than retreat.
 They would crush the King’s army where it stood.

-Immediately afterwards, a sword approached her.
+Immediately afterward, a sword approached her.
 She brought her own up to meet it.
 King Oswald had broken out of his surprise and had started attacking her once again.

 “You!
 Who did you call?!
 That magic is no doubt the Watchdog, but who are the others?!”
 His eyes bulged with fury as he tried to make sense of how she had suddenly brought significant war potential from nowhere.